 - Discounted or free use of office, meeting space, administrative services

-In-kind gifts can be valuable if donated items are integral to your organization’s mission, such as providing clothing for the homeless, or food for a food pantry.
-In-kind services are also important if the services provided would normally have to be paid for, such as legal or accounting work.
+In-kind contributions can be valuable if donated items are integral to your nonprofit organization’s mission, such as providing clothing for the homeless, or food for a food pantry.
+Professional in kind services normally paid for include legal or accounting work.
 They can help support the needs of your organization in a variety of ways and is a great way to reduce costs associated with your nonprofit.

 What is not a qualifying in kind donation?

-Some goods and services used by a nonprofit may not qualify as in-kind donations.
-For example, a nonprofit may not accept the following as in-kind donations:
+Some goods and services used by a nonprofit organization may not qualify as in-kind contributions.
+For example, a nonprofit may not accept the following: